 One finish that often comes up in packaging production is single face lamination.
 While it may sound technical, the concept is actually straightforward and very useful across many printed packaging applications.

-Understanding the Basics of Lamination
+Understanding the Structure

 Why Single Face Lamination Is Used